A portable lift platform provides access to elevated worksites and can be transported, assembled, and operated by one person.

 There is strong support for the conclusion that lifting and forceful movement may cause low back disorders.
 There is also support for the conclusion that repeated bending and twisting and heavy physical work are risk factors for low back disorders.

-The NIOSH recommended weight limit is 51 lbs for a lift to chest level, performed without twisting and holding the load close to the body.
+The NIOSH recommended weight limit for an ideal lift is 51 lbs for a lift to chest level, performed without twisting and holding the load close to the body.
 The forces on the back increase the more weight is lifted above chest level, so the recommended safe weight decreases with an overhead lift, with the recommended maximum weight for an overhead lift being much lower than 51 lbs.

 Flatow EL, Soslowsky LJ, Ticker JB et al. (1994).
 Excursion of the rotator cuff under the acromion: Patterns of subacromial contact.
 American Journal of Sports Medicine, 22, 779-788.